 Understanding NOHD (Nominal Ocular Hazard Distance)

 NOHD is the distance beyond which the laser exposure is below the Maximum Permissible Exposure (MPE) for eye safety.
 This planning estimate is compared against GB/T 7247.1-2024, ANSI Z136.1-2022, and ISO 11553-1:2020 reference concepts.
 Final hazard zoning still depends on the full machine and facility controls.
+Use the GB 7247 laser safety planning map to connect this distance estimate to product classification, enclosure, PPE, and workplace checks.

 Safety Zone Marking